 These military statistics, however, tell only a part of the story.
-The war also killed a significant number of civilians; battles raged across farm and field, encampments of troops spread epidemic disease, guerrillas ensnared women and children in violence and reprisals, draft rioters targeted innocent citizens, and shortages of food in parts of the South brought starvation.
+The war also killed a significant number of civilians; battles raged across farms and fields, encampments of troops spread epidemic disease, guerrillas ensnared women and children in violence and reprisals, draft rioters targeted innocent citizens, and shortages of food in parts of the South brought starvation.
 No one sought to document these deaths, and no one has devised a method of undertaking a retrospective count.
-Historians have estimated that there were 50,000 civilian deaths during the Civil War and have concluded that the overall mortality rate for the South exceeded that of any country in World War I, as well as most of the regions in World War II.
+Historians have estimated that there were 50,000 civilian deaths during the Civil War and have concluded that the overall mortality rate for the South exceeded that of any country in World War I and most of the regions in World War II.

-The most immediate of death’s challenges was a logistical one, the burial of soldiers in the aftermath of battle.
+The most immediate of death’s challenges was a logistical one, the burial of soldiers in the battle’s aftermath.
 Armies were not ready for the enormity of the task that confronted them, particularly in the aftermath of engagements that left thousands of bodies carpeting battlegrounds like Antietam or Gettysburg.
 After a single day of fighting at Antietam, for example, 23,000 men and untold numbers of horses and mules lay killed or wounded.
-Neither side’s army had grave registration units; soldiers were not issued official badges of identification, there was no formal policy of notification for the families of those who had died, and neither side had an ambulance service.
+Neither side’s army had grave registration units; soldiers were not issued official badges of identification.
+There was no formal policy of notification for the families of those who had died, and neither side had an ambulance service.

-Makeshift crews of soldiers who were detailed to dispose of the dead, often found themselves lacking basic necessities such as carts or shovels.
+Makeshift crews of soldiers who were detailed to dispose of the dead often lacked necessities such as carts or shovels.
 These failures were also made evident in the length of time it took to attend to casualties.
-A week after Antietam, a Union surgeon reported that, “the dead were almost wholly unburied, and the stench arising from it was such as to breed a pestilence.”
+A week after Antietam, a Union surgeon reported that “the dead were almost wholly unburied, and the stench arising from it was such as to breed a pestilence.”
 As a result, bodies were often thrown into unidentified mass trench graves.

-Voluntary organizations like the U.S. Sanitary Commission emerged and devoted their energies to compiling lists of killed and wounded from hundreds of Union hospitals, creating records of battlefield burials, and offering aid to families in locating the lost and, for those with means, shipping embalmed bodies home.
-Families swarmed to battle sites in the aftermath of engagements to search for dead or wounded relatives, actively seeking information otherwise unavailable to them, hoping to fill, what one northern observer called, the “dread void of uncertainty.”
-Civilian mourning was difficult as well when the fate of missing soldiers remained uncertain, when bodies were not available for ritual burial, and when funerals occurred so frequently as to become commonplace.
+Voluntary organizations like the U.S. Sanitary Commission emerged and devoted their energies to compiling lists of killed and wounded from hundreds of Union hospitals, creating records of battlefield burials, and offering aid to families in locating the lost, for those with means, shipping embalmed bodies home.
+Families swarmed to battle sites in the aftermath of engagements to search for dead or wounded relatives, actively seeking information otherwise unavailable to them, hoping to fill what one northern observer called the “dread void of uncertainty.”
+Civilian mourning was difficult when the fate of missing soldiers remained uncertain, when bodies were not available for ritual burial, and when funerals occurred so frequently as to become commonplace.

-But, under the terms of this law, five cemeteries of a rather different character were created in the course of the war.
+But, under the terms of this law, five cemeteries of a rather different character were created in the war.
 These were burial grounds for the dead of a particular battle, usually established when a lull in active operations made such an effort possible.
-Three of these cemeteries, Chattanooga, Stones River, and Knoxville, in Tennessee were created by Union Generals, and two, Antietam, Maryland and Gettysburg, Pennsylvania, by joint actions of northern states whose citizens had participated in the battles.
+Three of these cemeteries, Chattanooga, Stones River, and Knoxville, in Tennessee were created by Union Generals.
+Two, Antietam, Maryland and Gettysburg, Pennsylvania, by joint actions of northern states whose citizens had participated in the battles.